skeriy/LearnJavaApp/README.md

 # LearnJavaApp
-This project maded for learn basic Java.
+This project is made for study of java.